(It Works For Our Environment)

 Hazardous Waste is to be disposed of properly at all times to protect the environment for future generations.

 The City of Gainesville is committed to leading by example in workplace recycling.
 Recycling in all municipal offices by providing commingled recycle containers in the kitchens and breakrooms as well as paper and cardboard recycling in the offices.
 We encourage our employees to reduce waste.
 (Example: Reuse ceramic cups instead of using throw-away paper or styrofoam cups and to copy paper on both sides).
-To close the loop, the City of Gainesville has a Recycled Content Procurement Policy which mandates that municipal offices purchase recycle content supplies whenever possible.
+To close the loop, the City of Gainesville encourages that municipal offices purchase recycle content supplies whenever possible.

 Check out Waste Reduction Tips To find out more ways to Recycle, Reduce, Reuse and Close the Loop in the workplace.